 The issue is often several degrees deep.
 If your scheduler runs and tells you it was successful, but all values are missing, you have an issue.
 When you dig in, perhaps a Spark job failed.
 But why did it fail?
 This is where the real work begins—understanding all the ways things can and do go wrong in the real world so you build data pipelines that function in reality.

-Ten strategies for how to build and manage a data pipeline
+Ten engineering strategies for designing, building, and managing a data pipeline

 Below are ten strategies for how to build a data pipeline drawn from dozens of years of our own team’s experiences.
 We have included quotes from data engineers which have mostly been kept anonymous to protect their operations.